-- 1.5 Residents can enjoy the natural resources and green space of the township. - 1.5.1 Air, water and soil meet or exceed Michigan's quality standards. - 1.5.2 People have optimum access to and enjoy a clean Chippewa River through intergovernmental efforts. - 1.5.3 Natural corridors optimized for enhanced commercial and residential districts. - 1.5.4 Increase us of alternative forms of energy within Township facilities and operations. - 1.6.
-Commercial establishments, including new, innovative, and traditional, are drawn to Union Township through commerce -friendly economic development policies. - 1.6.1 Controlled establishment of potentially undesirable businesses. - 1.6.2 Create a purchasing policy that includes mechanism to encourage local purchase of goods and services within reasonable cost limits - 1.6.3 Create mechanism to increase dialogue with business community to ensure quality services are provided
+1.4 Residents can enjoy the natural resources and green space of the township.

+- 1.4.1 Air, water and soil meet or exceed Michigan's quality standards. - 1.4.2 People have optimum access to and enjoy a clean Chippewa River through intergovernmental efforts. - 1.4.3 Natural corridors optimized for enhanced commercial and residential districts. - 1.4.4 Increase use of alternative forms of energy within Township facilities and operations.

+1.5.
+New and innovative commercial establishments and advance manufacturing, distribution, engineering, and research facilities are drawn to Union Township through commerce-friendly economic development policies consistent with MEDC Redevelopment Ready Communities program best practices.

+- 1.5.1 Controlled establishment of potentially undesirable businesses. - 1.5.2 Create a purchasing policy that includes mechanism to encourage local purchase of goods and services within reasonable cost limits - 1.5.3 Create mechanism to increase dialogue with business community to ensure quality services are provided